 I soon understood that if I wanted to pass the exam, I had to come up with a study plan.
-I had to increase my reading, and writing speed and I had to improve my concentration to complete tasks quickly and accurately.
+For my exam preparation, I had to increase my reading, and writing speed and I had to improve my concentration to complete tasks quickly and accurately.

 To do so, I had two options: following a specific course or buying a book to prepare myself for each specific examination’s section.
 I opted for the second, and more affordable, choice.
 I bought the first edition of Barron’s IELTS, I practiced a lot, and when I took the exam, I passed it with good results.

-So, here is my advice for everyone who wants to take CILS, CELI, PLIDA or CIC: self-study on a specific book before trying to take the official exam.
+So, here is my advice for everyone who wants to start the exam preparation to take CILS, CELI, PLIDA or CIC: self-study on a specific book before trying to take the official exam.
 In case this is not enough, you can always follow a specific course or lessons later.

-There are very few editorial options for CILS, CELI, PLIDA and CIC preparation and, for some reasons, the books found on U.S stores are generally much more expensive than those found on EU stores – if I were you, I’d either opt for used books or try to contact directly the publishing house.
+There are very few official editorial options for CILS, CELI, PLIDA and CIC preparation and, for some reasons, the books found on U.S stores seems to be generally much more expensive than those found on EU stores – if I were you, I’d either opt for used books or try to contact directly the publishing house.

 Here is the titles available: